 Every student takes a different set of factors into consideration when doing their college search.
 For some, the financial aspect may be the primary criteria for choosing a college, while others may be more concerned about the size of the college, or where it is located.
+Here’s how to search for colleges based on what you decide are your top 5 personal factors.

 Ask these questions to determine your top 5 factors in the college search.